BdrGM/nova-multiai/README.md

 ## Credits

 - **Author:** BdGM
--

 - **Foundry VTT** by Atropos
--

 - **SocketLib** by Manuel Vo (required)
--

 - **OpenAI** — text generation via the OpenAI API (Chat Completions).
--  _This project is not affiliated with or endorsed by OpenAI._
+   _This project is not affiliated with or endorsed by OpenAI._
--

 - **Chat Portrait** by ShoyuVanilla (recommended)
--

 - **ElevenLabs** for TTS (optional)
-- _This project is not affiliated with or endorsed by OpenAI._
+  _This project is not affiliated with or endorsed by ElevenLabs._

 ---